Construction Tax & Accounting Services

 - Outsourced Controller & Accounting Services

 Construction companies appreciate the proactive service that Briggs & Veselka professionals provide in audit, tax, and consulting to address today’s regulatory and compliance issues, along with helping anticipate, rather than react to, changes in the landscape.

 How We Can Assist with Current Construction Industry Accounting & Tax Issues

 New Lease Accounting Regulations

-These new accounting rules could have impact on bank loan covenants as they might change the borrowing base for many loans essential to many construction companies.
+These new accounting rules could have an impact on bank loan covenants as they might change the borrowing base for many loans essential to construction companies.